 - Prevention of Relapse

 - Achieve a life filled with a sense of purpose

 Addiction is a chronic, relapsing disease that may not have a cure, but there are proven ways that support a fulfilled, sober life, which requires ongoing care and management.
 If treatment facilities drop the patients into their everyday lives after completing the rehab program, there may be an incredible increase in relapse rates.
 Therefore, aftercare support services are provided to equip individuals with tools to stay clean and sober.
 These services also ensure that the patients do not transition alone.

 Components of the Aftercare Program

-An aftercare plan may consist of various activities and resources, depending on each individual’s needs and the options that a specific treatment facility provides its alumni.
+An aftercare plan, like the one offered at this alcohol rehab in London, may consist of various activities and resources, depending on each individual’s needs and the options that a specific treatment facility provides its alumni.